Low-Income Housing ("Subsidized")

 The purpose of Interior Health's Healthy Community Care Facilities Program is to ensure that facilities promote the health, safety and dignity of vulnerable people in licensed care.
 A license is required for facilities that provide care to 3 or more people who are not related to the care provider or are not a sibling group.

-Effective January 2010, residential care clients will pay up to 80 per cent of their after-tax income toward their room and board costs (up to a maximum of $2,932 per month).
+Effective January 2010, long-term care clients will pay up to 80 per cent of their after-tax income toward their room and board costs (up to a maximum of $2,932 per month).
 The new minimum monthly client rate of $894.40 per month will provide most clients with a minimum of $275 a month to cover personal expenses.

 Interior Health staff issues licenses, monitors facility operations and responds to complaints to assure the public that minimum standards for health and safety are being maintained.
-Access to subsidized residential care is through an assessment by Interior Health staff.
+Access to subsidized long-term care is through an assessment by Interior Health staff.